 Group services may also be recommended.
 Personal growth and skill-building groups/workshops on a variety of topics are made available to students.
 Many students find it helpful for pursue personal growth topics together in a safe, group environment led by a trained clinician.

-The Counseling Services offices is in The Whisler Center for Student Wellness (WCSW) 800 East Loop, Granville, OH 43023
+The Counseling Services offices are in The Wellness Center for Student Wellness (WCSW) 800 East Loop, Granville, OH 43023

 By Phone: We are open to making an appointment Monday through Friday 8:30 am to 5:30 pm.
 Call 740-587-6200 (press #1 for scheduling).
 If your call is not answered immediately, leave your contact information and we will return your call.